2022 Summer Workshop on the Dynamic Brain

 If you are departing before the end of the workshop (i.e. instructors, TAs), on the morning of your departure, please take out your garbage and take all sheets and towels to the laundry room.
 Please make sure that you are not in your unit from 9-10am for housekeeping to deliver linens for the next occupant, but you can leave your bags there until you leave.

-Workshop participants will be asked to wear a mask when directed.
+Workshop participants will be asked to wear a mask in the Commons lecture space at all times, and in other locations when directed.

 Outdoor spaces for group work will be available.